How Orbit Works

-Orbit is an agile package manager and extensible build tool for HDLs.
+Orbit is a package manager and build system for VHDL, Verilog, and SystemVerilog.

 Key concepts